xedla/algormeter/README.md

 ```

 ## Problems function call optimization
-AlgorMeter uses a problems function call optimization system so more calls at the same point X count only for one call.
+AlgorMeter embeds a specific feature devoted to optimize the number of function calls, so that multiple function  calls at the same point are accounted for just once, without storing intermediate results, with benefit in terms of algorithm coding.
 So in algorithm implementation is not necessary to store the previous result in variables to reduce f1, f2, gf1, gf2 function calls.
 AlgorMeter cache 128 previous calls to obtain such automatic optimization.
 ## Problems ready to use
 Importing 'algormeter.libs' probList_base, probList_coax, probList_DCJBKM problems list are available.
  **probList_DCJBKM** contains ten frequently used unconstrained DC optimization problems, where objective functions are presented as DC (Difference of Convex) functions: